Healthdirect Free Australian health advice you can count on.

 What is eye cancer?

-Many different cancers can affect the eyes or the muscles and tissue around the eye.
-Eye cancers are sometimes called ‘intraocular cancers’.
+Many different cancers can affect the eye or the muscles and tissues around the eye.
+Eye cancers are sometimes called 'intraocular cancers'.

 What are the types of eye cancer?

-The most common form of eye cancer in adults is melanoma.
-This is different to the melanoma you get on your skin and is thought to be caused by a mutation in your genes.
+The most common form of primary eye cancer in adults is melanoma.
+It is quite different to the melanoma you get on your skin.

-Eye melanoma, also called ‘intraocular melanoma’ or ‘uveal melanoma’, grows in the cells of the eye that produce melanin (the pigment that gives your skin its colour).
-It affects the middle of the three layers of the wall of the eye, so you can’t see it by looking in a mirror.
+Eye melanoma, also called 'ocular melanoma' or 'uveal melanoma', grows in the cells of the eye that produce melanin (the pigment that gives your skin its colour).
+It affects the middle of the 3 layers of the wall of the eye, which contains several parts.
+It can affect any of the parts in this layer.
+You can't see ocular melanoma by looking in a mirror.

-Another type of eye cancer is lymphoma, which affects your immune system and usually starts in your glands (lymph nodes).
+Another type of rare eye cancer is lymphoma, which affects your immune system and usually starts in your lymph nodes.

-Children can develop a type of cancer called retinoblastoma, which grows in the cells of the retina (the part of the back of the eye that senses light).
-It can grow in one or both eyes.
+Retinoblastoma is a cancer that grows in the cells of the retina (the part of the back of the eye that senses light).
+It can grow in one or both eyes and occur at any age, but usually in children under 3 years of age.

 What are the symptoms of eye cancer?